Stable Systems with Power Law Conditions for Poisson Hail: Introduction

+If $T_\infty \leq t$, we say the dual explodes.
+This dual model is a similar object to the duals of interacting particle systems.
+It is easily seen from \eqref{finiterate} that for all $x,t$, if $\G^{x,t}$ does not explode then for every job arriving requiring service from $x$ in time interval $[0,t]$ there exists $\sigma$ so that for all $n$ large $\sigma^n_{m(n)} = \sigma$ and so the queuing system is defined if $\G^{x,t}$ does not explode for every $x$ and $t$.
+In the subsection \ref{subsec: admissible path} below, we will see the connection between the dual $\G^{x,t}$ and admissible paths.

-A central quantity of the model is the workload at site $x$ and time $t$, and we denote it by $W(t,x)$. \edttt{Intuitively speaking, $W(t,x)$ is the \edtfff{additional} time required at time $t$ for a server at the point $x$ to be vacant if no new jobs arrive \edtff{involving the} server after time $t$.} We can understand the dynamics of $W(t,x)$ with the following two equations, see \edtfff{\cite{11BF,18FKM}}.
-Suppose there is a job arriving at a server $y$ at time $t$, and it has a sizes $\tau$ and $R$.
-Then \edtf{by the FCFS rule,} where $\abs{x-y}$ stands for the $l_\infty$-norm in $\mathbb{Z}^d$, $\abs{x} = \max_{i=1}^d \abs{x_i}$.
-By convention, we always assume that ${t\longrightarrow W(t,x) }$ is right continuous: $ W(t,x) = W(t+,x)$.
-Suppose no job occupying site $x$ arrives during time $[s,t]$.
+A central quantity of the model is the workload at site $x$ and time $t$, and we denote it by $W(t,x)$.
+We discuss the workload of a system heuristically and will provide a formal definition in subsection \ref{subsec: admissible path}.
+Intuitively speaking, $W(t,x)$ is the additional time required {beyond} time $t$ for server $x$ to have serviced all jobs (requiring service from $x$) arriving on time interval $[0,t]$.
+We can understand the dynamics of $W(t,x)$ with the following two equations.
+Suppose job $(\tau,R )$ arrives at server $y$ at time $t$.
+Then by the FCFS rule, where $\abs{x-y}$ stands for the $l_\infty$-norm in $\mathbb{Z}^d$.
+By convention, we always assume that \ledd{$t \rightarrow W(t,x)$} is right continuous: $ W(t,x) = W(t+,x)$.
+Suppose no job {requiring service from} site $x$ arrives during time $[s,t]$.
 Then $W(t,x)$ decreases linearly in $t$ at rate $1$ \edtff{until zero:}

-\edttt{The following initial condition for $W(t,x)$ will be in force throughout the paper: for all $x$ in $\mathbb{Z}^d$}
+see \cite{16BCF,11BF,18FKM}.
+The following initial condition for $W(t,x)$ is in force throughout the paper: for all $x$ in $\mathbb{Z}^d$

 One way to visualize the model and the workload $W(t,x)$ is to think of jobs as hailstones falling randomly on a hot ground, and this model will be similar to the well-known game, Tetris!
-A job received by a server $x$ can be viewed as a hailstone with a base $B$ and a height $\tau$.
-The hailstone falls on sites $x+B$, and the FCFS rule requires the hailstone to fall on top of previously arrived hailstones once a site of $x+B$ is occupied.
+A job $(\tau,R)$ received by a server $x$ can be viewed as a hailstone with a base \ledd{$x+[-R,R]^d$} and a height $\tau$.
+The hailstone falls on sites $x+[-R,R]^d$, and the FCFS rule requires the hailstone to fall on top of all previously arrived hailstones that required service from a server in $x+[-R,R]^d$.
 The hailstone starts to melt at a constant rate 1 once its base touches the hot ground.
-In this way, $W(t,x)$ can be interpreted as the height function at site $x$ evolving in time $t$.
+In this way, $W(t,x)$ can be interpreted as the height function at site $x$ evolving in time $t$. \edtsss{See Figure \ref{fig: tetris} for an illustration of how workload changes when a job arrives.
+In this example, we fix a time $t$, and a job with size $(\tau,R) = (1,2)$ arrives at site $-1$.
+Before its arrival, the workload at sites $-4,-3,2$ is $2$, at sites $-2,-1, 0, 3$ is $1$, and at sites $1, 4$ is $3$.
+After its arrival, the workload at sites $-4, 2$ is $2$, at sites $-3,-2,-1,$ is $4$, at site $3$ is $1$, and at site $4$ is $3$.}